cjdcordeiro/charmed-mongodb-rock/README.md

 ## Bugs and feature request

-If you find a bug in this ROCK or want to request a specific feature, here are the useful links:
+If you find a bug in this rock or want to request a specific feature, here are the useful links:

 -   Raise the issue or feature request in the [Canonical Github](https://github.com/canonical/charmed-mongodb-rock/issues)